John O'Hara: Early life and education

-O'Hara was born in Pottsville, Pennsylvania to an affluent Irish-American family.
-Though his family lived among the gentry of eastern Pennsylvania during his childhood, O'Hara's Irish-Catholic background gave him the perspective of an outsider on the inside of WASP society, a theme he returned to in his writing again and again.
+O'Hara was born in Pottsville, Pennsylvania, to an affluent Irish American family.
+Though his family lived among the gentry of eastern Pennsylvania during his childhood, O'Hara's Irish Catholic background gave him the perspective of an outsider to elite WASP society, a theme he wrote of again and again.
 He attended the secondary school Niagara Prep in Lewiston, New York, where he was named Class Poet for Class of 1924.
-His father died about that time, leaving him unable to afford to attend Yale, the college of his dreams.
-By all accounts, this fall in social status from a privileged life of a well-heeled doctor's family (including club memberships, riding and dance lessons, fancy cars in the barn, domestic servants in the house) to overnight insolvency afflicted O'Hara with status anxiety for the rest of his life, honing the cutting social class awareness that characterizes his work.
+His father died about that time, leaving him unable to afford Yale, the college of his dreams, and he fell overnight from the privileged life of a well-heeled doctor's family, including club memberships, riding and dance lessons, fancy cars in the barn, and domestic servants in the house.
+By all accounts, this social fall afflicted O'Hara with status anxiety for the rest of his life, honing the cutting social class awareness that characterizes his work.

-Brendan Gill, who worked with O'Hara at The New Yorker, claimed that O'Hara was nearly obsessed with a sense of social inferiority due to not having attended Yale.
+Brendan Gill, who worked with O'Hara at the New Yorker, claimed that O'Hara was nearly obsessed with a sense of social inferiority due to not having attended Yale.
 "People used to make fun of the fact that O'Hara wanted so desperately to have gone to Yale, but it was never a joke to O'Hara.
 It seemed... that there wasn't anything he didn't know about it in regard to college and prep-school matters."
-Hemingway once said someone should "start a bloody fund to send up a collection to send John O'Hara to Yale."
-As his literary acclaim grew, O'Hara yearned for an honorary degree from Yale, so much so that he even asked the university for it.
-According to Gill, Yale was unwilling to award the honor because O'Hara "asked for it."
+Hemingway once said someone should "start a bloody fund to send John O'Hara to Yale."
+As his literary acclaim grew, O'Hara yearned for an honorary degree from Yale, but never received it.
+According to Gill, the college was unwilling to award the honor precisely because O'Hara had obstreperously "asked for it."